 In the cabaret field he plays an annual two-month engagement with Andrea Marcovicci at the Algonquin Hotel’s Oak Room and has also appeared with her at the Savannah Music Festival, Philadelphia’s Prince Theater, and as the inaugural act at Miami’s Performing Arts Center.
 He continues to perform regularly in New York City at the Café Carlyle, Feinstein’s at the Regency, Joe’s Pub at the Public Theater and The Metropolitan Room.
 Among the singers he has worked with are Polly Bergen, Faith Prince, Teri Ralston, Gregg Edelman, David Campbell and Jeff Harnar.
 He has also appeared at the Kennedy Center with Liz Callaway and, with Liz and her sister Ann Hampton Callaway, is playing at venues across the country in support of their recently released CD Boom!
 Live At Birdland.
 A regular performer on the prestigious Lyrics and Lyricists series at the 92nd Street Y, he also plays for many singers at New York’s annual Cabaret Convention, held at Town Hall and Jazz at Lincoln Center.
 In 2006 he was honored to be selected by Backstage Magazine to receive its Bistro Award for Outstanding Instrumentalist for his work in cabaret.

-Principal harpist with the Catskill and Schnectady Symphony Orchestras, Karlinda Caldicott received a glowing review in 2005 for her performances of Debussy's Dances Sacree et Profane and Maurice Ravel's Introduction and Allegro with the Schnectady Symphony.
+Principal harpist with the Catskill and Schenectady Symphony Orchestras, Karlinda Caldicott received a glowing review in 2005 for her performances of Debussy's Danses Sacrée et Profane and Maurice Ravel's Introduction et Allegro with the Schenectady Symphony.

-A former principal harpist with the Albany Symphony Orchestra, Caldicott has performed with many orchestras, including the North Carolina Symphony and the Glimmerglass Opera Festival, and most recently in upstate New York.
-She has appeared with several upstate New York orchestras, performing concertos by Handel, Mozart, Debussy, Ravel, and Caplet.
+A former principal harpist with the Albany Symphony Orchestra, Karlinda has also performed with the North Carolina Symphony, Syracuse Symphony, and the Glimmerglass Opera Festival, and has performed concertos by Handel, Mozart, Debussy, Ravel, and Caplet with a variety of musical orchestras and/or ensembles.
 She has toured Europe with the New York Harp Ensemble and in the U.S. with her flute and harp duo, Iridescence.

-Caldicott is an active freelance musician, having worked actively in Cleveland, then in New York City, and most recently in upstate New York.
-She has also served as Personnel Manager for the Albany Symphony Orchestra and has taught elementary strings in public schools.
-In addition to being a resident artist in harp at Hartwick College, she is an adjunct harp instructor at SUNY Oneonta and the College of Saint Rose in Albany.
-She teaches harp privately in Oneonta and throughout the Saratoga/Capital region.
+Karlinda's journey toward becoming a versatile freelance musician began while she was still studying at the Cleveland Institute of Music.
+She amassed a great deal of experience during her years living in New York City, and today she performs all over the Capital Region and beyond for a wide variety of engagements.
+In addition to her experience as a performer, Karlinda has also served as Personnel Manager for the Albany Symphony Orchestra and has taught elementary strings in public schools.
+In addition to being a resident artist in harp at Hartwick College, she is also adjunct harp instructor at the College of Saint Rose in Albany, and teaches a variety of private students of all ages and interest throughout the Capital Region as well as in Oneonta.

-B.M. in Harp Performance, Minor in English-Cleveland Institute of Music
+Karlinda has a B.M. in Harp Performance with a Minor in English from the Cleveland Institute of Music.

 Dennis is an active performer and composer.
 He has written several compositions for guitar such as “Five Studies for guitar,” “Fugue in C Minor,” “Suite in G# Minor,” “Theme and Variations,” “Ten Tone Tune,” and “Etude for Five Guitars.”
 He is the founder and past president of the Classical Guitar Society for Upstate New York and has recorded two solo albums “Dennis Turechek Plays Dennis Turechek” and “Nine Views from the Bridge.”